PdxCodeGuild/PythonFullStack/2 Flask + HTML + CSS/docs/SEO & Meta-Tagging.md

 Moz.com has some good information about meta tags here (along with some templates for getting started): [https://moz.com/blog/meta-data-templates-123](https://moz.com/blog/meta-data-templates-123).

-You can learn about Open Graph here: [https://ogp.me](https://ogp.me)
+You can learn about Open Graph here: [https://ogp.me](https://ogp.me).

+You can test your web page's social preview unfurls here: [https://www.opengraph.xyz/](https://www.opengraph.xyz/).

 Here is a template as well with some of the basics:
 ### Note: Any text in brackets will be completely replaced by text specific to your site (i.e.: `[https://example-website.com]`)